I am committed to mentoring young people from diverse backgrounds to help build their careers.

 As my alter ego Nibor, I launched a club for the youth-development nonprofit Cre8tiveYouth*ink that brought high-school art students to museums, galleries, and studios around the city.

-My current group, the Niboristas, provides networking opportunities for young art professionals.
-Our members include more than 350 artists, educators, activists, curators, marketers, journalists, and others who work in the cultural sphere.
-(See more on our @niborista Twitter feed and our #niborista Instagram hashtag.)
+My current group, the Niboristas, based in a private Facebook group, provides networking opportunities for young art professionals.
+Our members include more than 400 artists, educators, activists, curators, marketers, journalists, and others who work in the cultural sphere.

 I'm a frequent speaker at professional-development events.
-I help the New York Foundation for the Arts with its Artist as Entrepreneur bootcamps, stage social-media workshops for local students, and partner with Museum Hue, Gateway Project Spaces, BRIC, and other nonprofits to offer free coaching and writing workshops.
+I help the New York Foundation for the Arts with its Artist as Entrepreneur bootcamps, stage social media workshops for local students, and partner with Museum Hue, Gateway Project Spaces, BRIC, and other nonprofits to offer free coaching and art writing workshops.

 I'm available to collaborate with institutions and organizations to offer professional training to students and emerging art professionals.